 December 16, 2016

-12/16: More than One-Third of Americans Having Trouble Making Ends Meet
+12/16: Americans Having Trouble Making Ends Meet

 Americans paint a bleak economic picture, but there is growing optimism that Americans’ financial picture will improve.
 However, for more than one in three Americans, the reality is they either have just enough money to pay for their expenses or cannot make ends meet.
 Many Americans believe that even if people work hard, it is difficult to maintain their standard of living.
 They also think the next generation will need to put in more effort to get ahead and believe that the deck is stacked against those without wealth and connections.